Best Sleeves for 12-inch MacBook

 Designed with durable, environmentally friendly materials, the TopFelt MacBook sleeve is a lightweight and fashion-forward option to consider.
 With an additional front pouch, you can store your charger, Apple pen, wallet, and more, making it the perfect no-stress laptop accessory.

-If you're not a huge fan of the light gray that seems to be everywhere these days, then check out the TopFelt's other vibrant colors like dark gray, yellow, green, purple, and a shade called Mei Red that honestly just looks hot pink.
+If you're not a huge fan of the light gray that seems to be everywhere these days, then check out the TopFelt's other vibrant colors like dark gray, yellow, green, purple, and a shade called Mei Red that honestly just looks hot pink for around $28.

 HarLex leather envelope